Customer Service Recoveryan xAPI-Enabled Scenario-based eLearning Experience

 Problem and Solution

-The client is Fire Me Up Studio, a large ceramic studio that is in the process of franchising.
-The client reached out to me because new and seasonal instructors and sales associates fail to follow up with customers when their pottery projects are accidentally broken.
+Fire Me Up Studio, a ceramic studio preparing to franchise, approached me because new and seasonal staff were failing to follow up with customers when pottery projects were accidentally broken, leaving managers to handle customer recovery.

 Process